donutrj/verdigris2/content/Rules/System.md

 ## Belt
 A character’s belt is where you’d stash your weapon, ammo, and other rapidly accessible items.
 ## Pack
 A character’s pack is where they keep bulk items that don’t need to be accessed in the heat of the moment.
 A pack is no less than two slots, and is otherwise equal to a character’s current [[Characters#Attributes|strength]].
-Despite being large shields only take one slot because it is assumed you’d strap them to the back like a turtle shell.
-Make sure to remove controversial insignia before heading into town.